The Tournament Theorem of R\'edei revisited: Introduction

 \begin{theorem} \head{(R\'{e}dei's Stronger Theorem)} Let $T$ be a tournament with at least $2$ vertices.
 Add to $T$ a new non-empty set $W$ of vertices and some new non-oriented edges between $W$ and $T$ and between vertices of $W$.
-Then the number of Hamiltonian paths in the new graph, beginning and ending in $T$, is even. \end{theorem}
+Then the number of Hamiltonian paths in the new mixed graph $G$, beginning and ending in $T$, is even. \end{theorem}

 Note that $0$ is an even number!
-A hamiltonian path in the new graph contains a non-empty set of non-oriented edges and a set (perhaps empty) of oriented edges, oriented in the correct forward direction of the Hamiltonian path.
-In case the Hamiltonian path consists of only non-oriented edges then the reverse path is counted as a second Hamiltonian path (this statement may be avoided by having oriented double-edges, one in each direction, replacing non-oriented edges -- in fact this is how R\'{e}dei formulated his stronger theorem.
-We shall overcome the difficulty by using permutation, rather than Hamiltonian paths).
+A Hamiltonian path in the mixed graph $G$ in Theorem~\ref{theorem:redeistrong} contains a non-empty set of non-oriented edges and a set (perhaps empty) of oriented edges.

-If $W$ consists of just one vertex joined to exactly two vertices $x$ and $y$ of $T$ then R\'{e}dei's Stronger Theorem implies that reversing the direction of the edge between $x$ and $y$ in $T$ results in a new tournament $T'$, where the parity of the number of Hamiltonian paths in $T$ and $T'$ are the same.
-Since the transitive tournament has exactly one Hamiltonian path it follows that $T$ has an odd number of Hamiltonian paths.
+Let $T$ be a tournament and let $(u,v)$ be an oriented edge of $T$.
+If we replace $(u,v)$ by $(v,u)$ we obtain a new tournament $T'$.
+Let $G$ be the mixed graph obtained from $T$ by joining a new vertex to $u$ and $v$ by two non-oriented edges.
+By R\'{e}dei's Stronger Theorem, the number of Hamiltonian paths in $G$, beginning and ending in $T$, is even.
+This implies that the number of Hamiltonian paths in $T$ and $T'$ containing the oriented edge between $u$ and $v$ are of the same parity.
+Consequently, the parity of the number of Hamiltonian paths in $T$ and $T'$ are the same, too.
+Since the transitive tournament has exactly one Hamiltonian path, it follows that $T$ has an odd number of Hamiltonian paths.

-In \cite{Berge} and in its later editions and translations C. Berge deduced R\'{e}dei's Theorem from a stronger result (where again a Hamilton path with only non-oriented edges is counted twice):
+In \cite{Berge} and in its later editions and translations, C. Berge deduced R\'{e}dei's Theorem from a stronger result.

-\begin{theorem} \head{(Berge's Stronger Theorem)} Let $G$ be a mixed graph with at least $2$ vertices and let $\overbar{G}$ be its complement (an undirected edge and a non-edge are complements; an edge oriented from $x$ to $y$ and the oriented edge from $y$ to $x$ are complements).
+\begin{theorem} \head{(Berge's Stronger Theorem)} Let $G$ be a mixed graph with at least $2$ vertices and let $\overbar{G}$ be its complement (a non-oriented edge and a non-edge with the same two ends are complements; an oriented edge $(u,v)$ and its reverse-oriented edge $(v,u)$ are complements).
 Then the numbers of Hamiltonian paths in $G$ and $\overbar{G}$ have the same parity - both even or both odd (both cases occur). \end{theorem}